The Viola da terra, Traditional Azorean Music, and A Sense of Identity in the Midst of a Revival

 Also, each island has its unique music, and that is a very rich part of being Azorean and living or visiting the Azores – there’s always something different that you can find from one place to the other.

-Meg: What are three of your favorite folks songs?
+Meg: What are three of your favorite folk songs?

 Rafael: I like practically all of our traditional music.
 But within our traditional music, we have some songs that are a reference, not only because of the lyrics or the dancing but mostly because of its instrumental richness.